 Features of Business Equipment Financing

 With equipment financing through AdvancePoint Capital, small businesses can be approved for a lease or equipment loan ranging from $500 to $150,000.
 In addition, the approval decision from your lender can happen within seconds when loan amounts are under $10,000.
-Yes, equipment financing is really that fast!
+Yes, it is really that fast!

 However, before applying for an equipment loan, you need to ensure you’re eligible.
 To find out if you qualify, all you need to do is complete the simple one-page application and provide information about the equipment you want to purchase for your business.

-Below, we look at the basic features and requirements you need to know before applying for equipment financing through AdvancePoint Capital:
+Below, we look at the basic features and requirements you need to know before applying for an equipment loan through AdvancePoint Capital:

 AdvancePoint Capital equipment loans are an excellent solution offering the lowest possible interest rate.
 Payment options are flexible, and lenders are far more likely to consider this option knowing that the risk is relatively low.
 In addition, you’re able to lease or own the equipment, which makes it one of the more flexible business funding options available to small businesses.

-If your business relies on equipment to operate, equipment financing can have a positive impact.
+If your business relies on equipment to operate, financing business equipment can have a positive impact.
 Here are some of the incredible features equipment financing has to offer:

 - Loan amounts from $500 up to $150,000

-- Decisions in seconds under for funding requests under $10,000
+- Decisions in seconds for funding requests under $10,000

 - Leases and repayment terms up to 60 months